sskeen/CV/README.md

 # CV

 This repo is routinely updated with my current CV.

-Full-text links to my publications are available at [simoneskeen.xyz](https://simoneskeen.xyz/)
+My contact details, and full-text links to my publications, are available at [simoneskeen.xyz](https://simoneskeen.xyz/).